ysndr/katacoda-scenarios/pijul/step6.md

 6. Change the files (using one of the `change_files_*` commands)
 7. and add the new result to the repository

+In the end you will end up with a file called either `./file-ab.txt` or `./file-bc.txt` either of these is good as they represent the concept.
+They do however both contain valuable content, so do not miss out on checking these files.

 Use the commands below.
-The task *should* still be possible to finish even if you have used teh wrong pijul commands at some point.
+The task *should* still be possible to finish even if you have used the wrong pijul commands at some point.
 There is **no need** to use the command line manually.

 Have fun! :)